mindee/devrel/SDKs/README.md

 # Testing the SDKs

 To effectively test the SDKs, we created small applications for the Mindee SDKs.
-Please note that those are intended to be use by Mindee employees, and are not bulletproof.
+Please note that these are intended to be use by Mindee employees, and are not bulletproof.

 - [Python](testing/python/app.py) - not as complete yet than the Node.js one
 - [Node.js](testing/node.js/app.js)